 Therefore, we recommend all tenants take out their own contents insurance.
+For details

-For details impact a tenancy, we recommend tenants review the content listed on the following pages under the heading 'Residential Tenancies Act 2019.
+Your property manager has the right to enter the on how a landlords insurance policy may also impact a tenancy, we recommend tenants review the content listed on the following pages under the heading 'Residential Tenancies Act 2019.